-6 Race Track
+6. Race Track

-- · Workouts are held on the main track mid-March to mid-December. - Keeneland has an innovative dirt racing surface that uses a unique vertical drainage system. - One mile and one-sixteenth oval, with 4 1/2-furlong and 7-furlong chutes.
+- In the summer of 2014, Keeneland installed an innovative dirt racing surface that uses a unique vertical drainage system on its main track. - One mile and one-sixteenth oval, with 4 1/2-furlong and 7-furlong chutes.
 Stretch length 1,236 feet.
-Width 75-80 feet. - The track was originally built at a cost of \$52,000, a huge sum in the 1930s.
-Jack Keene anticipated running his races in the morning with the sun to his patron's - backs.
-Today, the afternoon sun brings out a bevy of Keeneland's signature white parasols. - Keeneland became the first track in America to install an aluminum rail when the original wooden rail was replaced in 1949. - In fall of 2006, Keeneland unveiled a state-of-the-art LED tote board in the infield. - The two "Keeneland" hedges on each side of the LED tote board are Japanese yews. - Originally, two lakes graced the infield but the glare from the afternoon sun blinded patrons in the Grandstand so they were drained and filled in. - The turf course is 7 1/2 furlongs.
+Width 75-80 feet. - .
+The track was originally built at a cost of \$52,000, a huge sum in the 1930s.
+Jack Keene anticipated running his races in the morning with the sun to his patron's backs.
+Today, the afternoon sun brings out a bevy of Keeneland's signature white parasols. - Keeneland became the first track in America to install an aluminum rail when the original wooden rail was replaced in 1949. - In fall of 2006, Keeneland unveiled a state-of-theart LED tote board in the infield and was the first race track in the U.S. to offer Trakus video race - technology to its patrons.
+Trakus provides the ability-via sensor chips carried in saddlecloths and antennae positioned around the race track-to track each horse in a race electronically and digitally in real time.
+Information on individual horses is collected and displayed in various viewer-friendly animated forms. - The two "Keeneland" hedges on each side of the LED tote board are Japanese yews. - Originally, two lakes graced the infield but the glare from the afternoon sun blinded patrons in the Grandstand so they were drained and filled in. - The turf course is 7 1/2 furlongs.